 |The present-day equivalent of Lowell Mason.|

 I’ll be lumping a couple chapters from Richard Crawford’s America’s Musical Life: A History into this post.
-It’s a little light on the musical side of things, but, please, bear with me.
-If this feels like sadism to anyone who reads it, the inverse is true for me, and I’m not into that kind of thing.
+It’s a little light on the musical side of things, but, if this feels like sadism to anyone who reads it, the inverse is true for me.
 At any rate…

-According to Crawford, a fella named Lowell Mason “seems to have been the first American musician who realized capital – profit in excess of expenditure and wages – from musical work.”
-A ton of that work had to do with teaching singing, first in churches, then in communities, and, finally, in Boston public schools – and all of that based on course materials he created (good business plan, btw) - but Mason succeeded by dint of seizing one main chance after another.
-He built it all on a tunebook that he compiled (but didn’t compose, only arranged (distinction); again, the music was largely borrowed) and sent into the world under the auspices of the Boston Handel and Haydn Society.
-He titled his the Boston Handel and Haydn Society Collection of Church Music and, in a twist that would utterly throw people today, he didn’t make the name of the author bigger than the title (he was a banker and, like all sane people at the time, he didn’t believe he could make a living through music).
+According to Crawford, Lowell Mason “seems to have been the first American musician who realized capital – profit in excess of expenditure and wages – from musical work.”
+A ton of that work had to do with teaching singing first in churches, then in communities, and finally, in Boston public schools - while also basing all that education on course materials he created (vertical integration, people).
+Mason succeeded by seizing one main chance after another.
+He built an empire on the tunebook that he compiled (but didn’t compose, only arranged) and sent into the world under the auspices of the Boston Handel and Haydn Society.
+In fact, he named his book the Boston Handel and Haydn Society Collection of Church Music and, in a twist that would utterly throw today's self-promoting culture, he didn’t make the name his name bigger than the title of the book.
+Remember, this came before anyone had made a living off music.

-Back to the musical side, the “church music” identified above are, of course, hymns.
-And, back in this particular day (Mason’s published his first, great work in 1822) hymns were popular music – not least because, where else could one hear music (bars, and thank god), and more on this later.
-Now, back to Mason, Crawford’s book lists four main hymns that Mason arranged and, having spent large parts of my childhood in churches where hymns were the height of hipness (e.g., mainline Protestant), I really should know more than two of these, and at least one of those shouldn’t be the one that everyone in the world knows.
-At any rate, you’ll recognize “Antioch” within the first bar; “Olivet” was the other one I recognized.
-It’s with a bit of luck, then, that Youtube presented the other two songs (aka, “um” and “what?”) – “The Missionary Hymn” and “Work Song” – with cool little wrinkles, what the song is played on, and who made the original recording (and, again, on what), respectively.
+Back to the music, hymns make up the “church music” identified above.
+Back in his particular day (Mason’s published his first, great work in 1822) hymns were popular music – and because that's the music most people heard.
+If you did hum a tune, what seems likelier than a hymn?
+Crawford’s book lists four main hymns that Mason arranged and, having spent large parts of my childhood in the hippest churches (e.g., mainline Protestant), I really should know more than two of these, and at least one of those shouldn’t be the one that everyone in the world knows.
+You’ll recognize “Antioch” within the first bar; “Olivet” was the other one I recognized.
+Youtube presented the other two songs, thank god (aka, “um” and “what?”) – “The Missionary Hymn” and “Work Song” – and with cool little wrinkles, including what the song is played on, and who made the original recording.

 “The contour of ‘Idumea’s’ vocal lines fits the Southern singing style.
 The tenor melody, ranging through a series of arch-shaped phrases, seems written to absorb all the sound the singers can make, especially in the high G’s that climax the second and third phrases...In fact Davisson’s wish to endow all four voice parts with melody apparently outweighed his concern for standard part writing, which he violates by something allowing parallel octaves and fifths.”

-Don’t worry about that guy, Davisson, because here’s the confession: that sentence alone almost made me chuck this whole damn project.
-It’s not often that all I can think when I get to a sentence is “what the fuck was that?” (partially a function of subject matter), but I’m just plain ignorant when it comes to most musical concepts.
+Ignore Davisson, because here’s the confession: I almost chucked this whole damn project when I read that.
+I don't often get to a paragraph where that many words register as “what the fuck was that?” (besides subject matter, I mean), but I’m just plain ignorant when it comes to music theory.
 I feel like I should acknowledge that, often as I can, even as I’m on working a functioning understanding now, if on a separate, silent track.
 Moving on…

 A phrase in that excerpt – the “Southern singing style” – makes for a good entrée for picking up and expanding on and old theme.
-There’s a folk music tradition called “shape note singing” that evolved in a region called “the Upland South” (according to Crawford, “the Shenandoah Valley, parts of Maryland, Virginia, Kentucky, Tennessee, North and South Carolina, and Georgia, but not the coastal areas,” because fuck those guys!
-Sorry.
-Outside the parentheses is all me).
+There’s a folk music tradition called “shape note singing” that evolved in a theoretical region called “the Upland South” (according to Crawford, “the Shenandoah Valley, parts of Maryland, Virginia, Kentucky, Tennessee, North and South Carolina, and Georgia, but not the coastal areas”).
 Classicists dismissed shape notes as “dunce notes,” and that’s the mostly-settled debate in American popular music that I’d like to pick up here.
-I previewed the theme in Volume 1 with the discussion (toward the bottom) of the weird, half racist (at least), divide that occurred within in the massive revivals meetings of the 19th century’s various Awakenings.
-The old, familiar North/South, urban/rural divide slips in here too, with questions of whether religious music should come by way of “verses in the language of ‘the common man,’ or if the proper praise of God emanates from the intersection of science (rules) and inspiration (art) – e.g., something best (maybe only) tackled by the highly-trained and tasteful.
+I previewed the theme in the first chapter of this series with the discussion (toward the bottom) of the weird, half racist (at least), divide that occurred within in the massive revivals meetings of the 19th century’s various Awakenings.
+The old, familiar North/South, urban/rural divide slips in here too, with questions of whether religious music should come by way of “verses in the language of ‘the common man,’ or if the proper praise of God emanates from the intersection of science (rules) and inspiration (art).
+Something best (maybe only) tackled by the highly-trained and tasteful, in other words.

-Shape note singing took firmest root within groups of (say, this should sound familiar!) “evangelicals of that day, who made a point of their low social estate while disparaging formal education”, especially in the Upland South.
-The whole “dunce note” thing felt like a challenge to this bunch, so they doubled-down on this fairly specific genre and carried it, sometimes in extremely isolated pockets, from the early post-colonial era to the present.
+Shape note singing took root within groups of (say, this should sound familiar!) “evangelicals of that day, who made a point of their low social estate while disparaging formal education”, especially in the Upland South.
+As such, they tracked the whole “dunce note” as a challenge, and doubled-down and dragged this fairly specific tradition/genre from the early post-colonial era to the present.
 Two principles guided the phenomenon: 1) that the songs would be easy to learn, even if getting a bunch of people to sing the same song is/was damned complex; and 2) damn the Yankee snobs, they wouldn’t shy away from singing sacred songs over secular tunes.
-(I’d like to pause a moment to admit just how goddamn cleanly that line of thought adds up.)
-It’s largely an oral tradition, and that’s where it makes sense to change “easy to learn” into “easy to direct.”
+It’s mostly an oral tradition, and that’s where “easy to learn” shifts to to “easy to direct.”
 At least one essential point of this music was its portability.
-If you have a guy trained well enough to teach a room the parts, you’ve got a(n admittedly evangelical) party!
+If you have a guy trained well enough to teach a room the parts, you’ve got a(n evangelical) party!

-I’m going to go back to Lowell Mason, or at least his orbit, to wrap up this chapter.
+I’m going to go back to Lowell Mason and his orbit, to wrap up this chapter.
 Mason had a disciple named George Frederick Root, a man who carried his work to schools in Boston and, later, New York, but who learned enough about music to hit a famous crossroads:

 “Root’s failure [ed. – he published a book of snobby tunebook and it bombed] that two alternatives lay open to him as a musician.
 Either he could devote his career to the art of music, or he could try to serve the musical needs of his fellow citizens.”

-This goes back to an idea that certainly defines American popular music, if only as a form and not a specific definition.
+That divide virtually defines American popular music.
 In Crawford’s phrasing, Root’s first tunebook failed “because he had yet to realize ‘what people in elementary musical states needed.’”
-Root knew his “European masterworks” cold and he placed at the top of his personal musical hierarchy, but he also appreciated that people just wanted songs they could enjoy, music that hit ‘em right.
-The shape note singers hit on the same idea, if from a slight oblique: if singing was an act of praise, why not make it as accessible (or repetitive) as possible, so that everyone can do it?
+Root knew his “European masterworks” cold and he placed it at the top of his personal musical hierarchy, but he also appreciated that people just wanted songs they could enjoy, aka, music that hit ‘em right.
+The shape note singers hit on the same idea, if from an oblique: if singing was an act of praise, why not make it as accessible (and/or repetitive) as possible, so that everyone can do it?